mtottenh/tottenham.io/src/content/posts/2018-05-12-xv6-env-setup.md

 ~~~

-Next time we are going to step through the boot process, for those who are
+Next time we are going to step through the boot process, for those who are interested, the files we are going to be peeking at are `Makfile`, `bootmain.c`, and `bootasm.S`.

-interested the files we are going to be peeking at are `Makfile`, `bootmain.c`,
+[^1]: There are also other reasons, for example OSX's libc implementation
-and `bootasm.S`.
+won't work with the linux kernel etc.